Satellite Internet access: History

+Consumers experienced performance increases in the 2020s, largely based on the decision of services like Starlink to deploy satellites at the low earth orbit level, which allowed for much lower latency than internet satellites deployed at the geostationary level, as they traditionally were.

 Companies and market

 United States

-As of 2024, companies providing home internet service in the United States via satellite included ViaSat, through its Exede brand, EchoStar, through subsidiary HughesNet, Starlink, and Project Kuiper.
+As of 2024, companies providing home internet service in the United States via satellite included ViaSat, through its Exede brand, EchoStar, through subsidiary HughesNet, Starlink, and Amazon Leo.
+Operators of non-geostationary satellite internet constellations must demonstrate compliance with equivalent power flux density (EPFD) limits established by the International Telecommunication Union (ITU).

 European Union

 The EU plans to commence the IRIS² project in the 2020s.

 China

 As of 2023, China is in the process of developing its own, state-owned, satellite internet constellation, run by Chinasat.

 India

-India’s main offerings in the space is Oneweb and JioSpaceFiber.
-And is as of 2023, entertaining licenses for Starlink and Project Kuiper.
+As of 2023, India’s main offerings in the space were Oneweb and JioSpaceFiber, with the country considering licenses for Starlink and Project Kuiper.